Cimagroup/TDA-based-Summary-and-Distance-between-Sets-of-Texts-and-Distance-between-Literary-Styles/readme.md

 The dataset used is part of the [CorpusSonetosSigloDeOro](https://github.com/bncolorado/CorpusSonetosSigloDeOro) repository.

-* In [poets_comparison.py](https://github.com/Cimagroup/TDA-based-text-metrics/blob/master/poets_comparison.py) were the bottleneck distance computation of the experimentation is done.
+* In [poets_comparison.py](https://github.com/Cimagroup/TDA-based-text-metrics/blob/master/poets_comparison.py), the bottleneck distance computation of the experimentation is done.

-* In [poets_comparison_entropy.py](https://github.com/Cimagroup/TDA-based-text-metrics/blob/master/poets_comparison_entropy.py) were the bottleneck distance computation of the experimentation is done.
+* In [poets_comparison_entropy.py](https://github.com/Cimagroup/TDA-based-text-metrics/blob/master/poets_comparison_entropy.py), the bottleneck distance computation of the experimentation is done.

 * In the folder [Results](https://github.com/Cimagroup/TDA-based-text-metrics/blob/master/Results), the bottleneck distance values of 100 iterations of the algorithm is provided.